Graneros Department

 Graneros Department is a department located in the southeast of the Tucumán Province, Argentina.
 At the 2001 census, the department had a population of 13,063, making it the least populated department in the province.
 The town of Graneros is the department’s seat.

 Geography

 Graneros has a total area of 1,678 km².
-Two rivers, Marapa and San Francisco, flow across the department and empty in the Rio Hondo Lake in the northeast end.
+Two rivers, the Marapa and San Francisco, flow across the department and empty in the Rio Hondo Lake in the northeast end.
 There are hot springs in the Taco Ralo area.